Hemorrhoids

 - Itching

-- Tender lumps around the anus
+- Tender lumps near the anus

 Common Symptoms of Hemorrhoids